 Is there any more of a simple pleasure than swimming?
 When you live near the lake, it’s only a matter of minutes — or the time it takes to sprint to your own dock — before you can dive in to the water.
 It’s the perfect pastime to wear out wound-up kids, wash off the stresses of the day, or cool off from the summer heat.

 Whether you kayak, canoe, paddleboard, jet ski, or motorboat, this is your heaven!
 The 118 square miles of open water are prime for exploring, with endless islands and inlets that promise hours of adventure.
-If you’re not ready to commit to a watercraft just yet, there are plenty of local businesses that rent boats and equipment to enjoy the water!
+Not ready to commit to a watercraft just yet?
+Plenty of local businesses rent boats and equipment to enjoy the water!